KNOW THE FACTS ON CHARTER SCHOOLS

-2. The money reduced from Dallas ISD is financially devastating and unsustainable.
+2. The money reduced from an ISD is financially devastating and unsustainable.

-3. The student outcomes are not better than Dallas ISD and when comparing “apples to apples” are often worse.
+3. The student outcomes at charters are generally not better than the ISD and when comparing “apples to apples” are often worse.

-4. Charter schools often under-enroll English language learners, disadvantaged and at risk students resulting in segregated communities and the exclusion of certain student populations.
+4. Charter schools often under-enroll English language learners, disadvantaged and at risk students due to higher costs to educate, resulting in segregated communities and the exclusion of certain student populations.